Why buy poultry if it's not the best?

--->REMEMBER ONLY THE SHIPPING MINIMUM IS 10, PICK UP ANY NUMBER<--
+-->REMEMBER ONLY THE SHIPPING MINIMUM IS 10, YOU CAN PICK UP ANY NUMBER ON THE FARM<--

 Boondockers Farm focus: Ancona and Saxony Ducks, Delaware Chickens

 The original Holderread Ancona flock resides at Boondockers for genetic preservation.
 We correspond with Dave Holderread to ensure his breeding standards are kept up with the Ancona flock.
 We have the most diverse population of Ancona ducks and the most colors available.

 Since 2006 ducklings we have been obtaining stock from Holderread Waterfowl Conservancy and have been selected for egg laying and foraging ability and with show quality standards.
 We also have purchased stock from Carol Deppe in 2009 who has a wonderful small Ancona flock she also does genetic selection with for egg production.
 In 2010, Boondockers Farm acquired